kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 ### Preserve Client IP Address

-To preserve the client IP you need to configure gloo as follows:
+1. To preserve the Client IP Address, update your gateway component (`gateway-proxy-ssl` if you installed the system with default values) in your Gloo Edge configuration to include the settings.

 ```yaml
 [...]